Day 51 - welcome to mosquito country (32.0 miles)

 I got moving just as it was light enough.
 I wanted cool weather as it would normally be a warm road walk but not that cold.
 I kept my gloves and jacket on for about 9 miles.

-I got to the where I leave the highway around 8:20am, took me right out 3 hours to hike the 11.5 miles.
+I got to end of the road walk and to the trail junction around 8:20am, took me right around 3 hours to hike the 11.5 miles.